eladb/CLHoppingViewController/README.md

  3. If there's no stored user session, show the sign-up/login UX.
  4. Go to the main app flow (usually some `UINavigationController` within a storyboard).

 A common solution to this is to embed some conditional/one-off logic inside the various UIViewControllers involved in the flow and use a `UINavigationController` to push/pop the desired UX elements based on these conditionals.
-Another way to appraoch this is to use modal controllers, or even replace the `rootViewController` of the key window.
+Another way to approach this is to use modal controllers, or even replace the `rootViewController` of the key window.
 All of these approaches result is a spaghetti solution with the actual logic of the startup sequence distributed across multiple source files, hard-to-control transitions and annoying bugs.

 Enters `CLHoppingViewController`.